flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ### Cloning your repository

 To clone your assignment repository on your local or remote machine, you need to use the following command:
 `git clone git@github.com:my-repository-path/name.git`.
-Note: each student's repository name will be different and unique. and make sure you do it from your home directory.
+Note: each student's repository name will be different and unique.
+Make sure you clone your repository from your home directory (on the remote machines) to keep things simple.

 ## Practice Lab (not graded)